 - Can be used as a standard tow hitch

-CURT is a major brand in the towing industry and their round bar weight distribution hitch is a cost effective solution to smooth hauling of loads up to 14,000 LBS.
-It is compatible with 2 inch hitch receivers and includes a 2 5/16 inch hitch ball.
+CURT is a major brand in the towing industry and their round bar weight distribution hitch is a cost effective solution.
+It is compatible with most 2 inch hitch receivers and 2-5/16 inch balls to provide smooth hauling of loads up to 14,000 LBS.

 Other features of the CURT 17063 MV Round Bar include: